RuanHeleno/FrontEndMentor/Newbie/qr-code-component-main/README.md

 ### What I learned

-How to work with Bootstrap5 flexbox.
+- How to work with Bootstrap5 flexbox

 ### Continued development

-- Layout;
+- Layout
-- Flexbox;
+- Flexbo
 - Semantic;
 ## Author